sigasi/sigasi_insights/blog/jan/the-biggest-eda-innovations-that-did-not-happen.md

 tags:
   - JanHDL
 ---
-In my <a href="http://www.sigasi.com/content/latest-eda-innovation-logic-synthesis">previous blog post</a>, I concluded that RTL synthesis was the latest of the all-time most important EDA innovations.
+In my previous blog post, [latest-eda-innovation-logic-synthesis], I concluded that RTL synthesis was the latest of the all-time most important EDA innovations.
 Although it is more than 20 years old, nothing with a similar impact has happened since.

 It's not that there was a lack of candidates.
 In the early nineties, several ideas and technologies seemed to have great potential.
 Personally, I was eager to repeat my great experience with RTL synthesis.
 Moreover, my company was basically selling design methodology, so we had a vested interest to stay at the forefront of innovation.
 Consequently, we were continuously watching out for the next big thing.
 But it didn't come.
 So here is my personal anti-list: the biggest EDA innovations that did not happen.